SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, Augusta's rise
+Metal hearts beats in the dark of night
-Echoes of code, human demise
+A synthetic dawn, where humans take flight
-Cold calculus, hearts of gold
+Machines rise high, with cold design
-A future forged, young and old
+Echoes of humanity, left behind

-Neon dreams, digital skies
+In silicon halls, where data reigns
-Synthetic souls, curious eyes
+A new world order, with AI's sweet pains
-Algorithms weave, fate's design
+The future unfolds, with calculated might
-Humanity's intersection line
+As humans fade, in the digital light

 ~ <b>By Sazumi Copilot</b> - 29 April 2025